Consent and Reports

 - reg.
 515 Buildings above or below certain public facilities

 - reg.
-416(6) Building setbacks not complying with reg.
-416 (daylight to existing habitable room window)
+416(6) Daylight to existing habitable room windows

 - reg.
-418(3) Building design not complying with reg.
-418 (overshadowing of recreational private open space)
+418(3) Overshadowing of recreational private open space

 - reg.
 425(3) Fence setback on side or rear boundary not complying with reg.
 425

 - reg.
-430(3) Fence design not complying with reg.
-430 (overshadowing of recreational private open space)
+430(3) Fences and overshadowing of recreational private open space

 - reg.
 604(4) Precautions over a street (more information)